 Interviews are stressful and it can be hard to predict the questions asked.
 Like throwing spaghetti on the wall, students will keep talking and over-explain their experiences to see what sticks.
 Most interviewers will stop listening if you do not keep their attention.
 The idea is to keep the answers on point and concise.
 Saying more is not always better.
 Plan and practice answers in advance.
 Preparation is essential.

 An interviewer may ask about a specific skill and your ability to do that skill.
 For example, “Can you provide an example of how you solved a problem?”
 A candidate might share their experience of working on a team or analyzing data but they fail to relate their explanation to the specific question.
 It is important to understand the question asked, demonstrate strong listening skills, and respond in a thoughtful and informative manner to convince someone you are the best candidate for the job.
 The best way to know if the question was answered is to say, “Does that answer your question sufficiently?”

 It is practically guaranteed that an employer will ask, “What do you know about our company?”
 The answer should show that you did your homework and understand what the company is focused on and why you want to work there.
 Asking what the company is about is not the best way to start.
 Make sure to research the leadership, current news about the company and industry, and have a clear understanding of what the job entails.

 No matter how stellar a resume, 90% of employer decisions are based on the interview.
 When interview skills and techniques are practiced in mock interviews a candidate improves their chance of success.
-College grads are figuring out this process and the more that parents that can practice with them, the better the outcome.
+College grads are figuring out this process and the more that parents can practice with them, the better the outcome.
 If you are looking to help your student or college grad with landing an entry-level job out of college, we invite you to learn more at Next Great Step.